securesystemslab/hypervisor-super/README.md

 Originally this began as a set of submodules, but due to the in-development nature of both te hypervisor and Multicompiler, this became unwieldy.
 Until git provides a sane way to manage projects composed of many pieces, we're going to simply clone our subprojects directly.

 ### Checkout the Multicompiler super project
-`git clone -b no-submodules git@github.com:/ilovepi/multicompiler.git`
+`git clone -b no-submodules git@github.com:/ilovepi/multicompiler-automation.git multicompiler`

 #### Clone LLVM, Clang, compiler-rt, poolalloc, and SVF into the Multicompiler project: